YaredAbebe01/IETP-G46-guardian-lab-smart-dashboard-/ARDUINO_SETUP.md

 #### Option A: Direct USB Connection (Recommended)
 1. Keep Arduino connected via USB
 2. Open the web dashboard in **Chrome** or **Edge** browser
-3. Click **"Connect Device"** button
-4. Select your Arduino port from the popup
+3. The dashboard will automatically connect to the device using the configured device credentials
-5. Data will start streaming automatically
+4. Data will start streaming automatically

 #### Option B: Demo Mode (No Hardware Required)
 1. Click **"Demo Mode"** button on dashboard